 ** It is important to note that in studies for medical conditions for which effective and safe treatments already exist, no one receives a placebo; patients get either the new drug being tested, or the accepted, approved treatment.
 Before you decide to participate, ask if the alternative treatment is a placebo or a known existing treatment.

-What kinds of questions should you ask before enrolling in a trial?
+What kinds of factors should you know about clinical trials before enrolling in a trial?

 When you are beginning any new type of treatment, you want to make sure you have a clear understanding of the proposed treatment, including how it could help your condition, how likely it is to help, and what the common side effects are.
 When considering a clinical trial, there are even more questions to ask because you are considering a treatment that is still in the testing phase.